horker/psstan/README.md

 ### Example 2

-The following example shows how to create R data format files by the `ConvertTo-StanData` cmdlet.
+The following example shows how to prapare R data format files by the `ConvertTo-StanData` cmdlet.

 ```PowerShell
 PS> Get-Content example.csv